Christmas is a time to pray for peace on earth, good will toward men.

 I am blessed.

-Autism looks different
+Autism looks different with therapy,

 Autism the way I see it at Hope Center 4 Autism